merizrizal/ansible-collections-for-idcloudhost/README.md

 ### Requirements:
 - Install `yq` from https://github.com/mikefarah/yq

-Do `make install` for installing into ansible collections directory.
+Do `source envrc` then `make install` for installing into ansible collections directory.

 ### How to implement it